swapnali12345/Car-Rental-System/README.md

         <li><a href="contact.php">Contact</a></li>
     </ul>

-3)Account Creation:New Users need to create account by signup page as shown in Fig.6.
+3)Account Creation:New Users need to create account by signup page.

-Fig. 6.
-SignUp Page User Interface
 Using input tag the customer information is stored and passed on to the database as can be seen a the code for storage of first name and last name.

 <!-- First Name -->